 The High Court will examine the legislation in question and decide whether or not it conflicts with the Constitution.
 If it decides that the legislation does conflict with the Constitution, it may annul or cancel the law or the part of it that is unconstitutional.

-The High Court’s decision may be appealed to the Supreme Court.
+The High Court’s decision may be appealed to the Court of Appeal or the Supreme Court.

 How to apply

 If you wish to begin judicial proceedings, you should contact a solicitor who will in turn brief a barrister to draft the papers for the case.
 It is also possible for you to represent yourself if you wish to keep your legal costs down.